suzannejmatthews/PDC-Unplugged/content/activities/ParallelRadixSort.md

-* Comprehend Asymptotics: Understand upper (big-O) and lower bounds (big-Omega,); follow elementary big-O analyses, e.g., the O(log n) tree-depth argument for mergesort with unbounded parallelism.
+* Comprehend Asymptotics: Understand upper (big-O) and lower bounds (big-Omega,); follow elementary big-O analyses, e.g., the O(log n) tree-depth argument for merge-sort with unbounded parallelism.

 * Comprehend Time: Recognize time as a fundamental computational resource that can be influenced by parallelism.